 To CHALLENGE, EQUIP AND INSPIRE clergy and congregational leaders for transformational leadership in an ever-changing world.
 We will do this by sharing relevant articles, book reviews, research, quotes, sharable memes, and occasionally a bit of humor about human nature, theology, or congregational life.

 To ARTICULATE A VISION FOR FAITHFUL CONGREGATIONS.
 This may include but is not limited to Worship, Community, Hospitality, Discipleship, Inclusiveness, Evangelism, Social/Biblical Justice, Congregational Care, Service, and Leadership Development.

 Posts on this page come from a variety of perspectives and seek to address the issues, challenges, and opportunities facing clergy, faith leaders, congregations, and the communities in which they minister.
 Most of our posts are selected to address the concerns expressed by our clients and the congregations that they serve.
 Because our coaching clients are diverse, some of our posts will confirm what you already think.
 Others will challenge assumptions and invite the exploration of new possibilities.
 If you are uncomfortable with posts coming from a variety of points of view or religious perspectives (conservative, moderate, and progressive, sacred, and secular), this may not be the page for you.

-If you choose to comment on a post, we ask you to familiarize yourself with our mission and follow these COMMENT GUIDELINES.
+COMMENT GUIDELINES: If you choose to comment on a post, we ask you to familiarize yourself with our mission and follow these Comment Guidelines.
 (By “liking” or “following” this page, you are agreeing to abide by these guidelines.)

 - As people of faith, we are called to a higher standard than the vitriol that often shows up in some Facebook comments.

 - Please read a complete article before making a comment.
-Commenting on a headline or a tag-line perpetuates the shallow thinking that dominates much of social media today.
+Commenting on a headline or a tag-line, without reading the article, perpetuates the shallow thinking that dominates much of social media today.

 - Please, no personal attacks.
 Comment on ideas, not people.
-Comments that we deem to be trolling, abusive, false or inaccurate (including known conspiracy theories), pejorative, demeaning, off-topic, racist, sexist, hate-speech, labeling, “denomination bashing,” or harassing are unacceptable.
+We delete comments that are deemed to be trolling, abusive, profanity, inaccurate, conspiracy theories, pejorative, demeaning, off-topic, “whataboutism,” racist, sexist, hate-speech, labeling, “denomination bashing,” or harassing.